juniorriau/BashScripts/README.md

 # CloudLinuxAutoInstall
-Bash Script for Convert CentOS to CloudLinux and install the Cloudlinux Package
+Bash Script for Convert CentOS to CloudLinux and install the Cloudlinux Package for Share Hosting